 Art Institute of Chicago hours

-On Thursday, the Art Museum is open till 8 pm.
+On Wednesday, Thursday, and Friday the Art Museum is open till 8 pm.

 The Museum and its shops stay closed on Thanksgiving, Christmas and New Year’s Day.